Somatic Breathwork

 The sacred dimension.
 Breathing the sacred.

-In many traditions such as Vedic, Taoist, Indigenous, and Tibetan, the breath is understood as far more than air.
-It is a sacred life force often known as Prana, Qi, Spiritus, the wind of the soul.
-Rhythmic intentional breathing has been woven into ceremony, prayer, healing rites and rites of passage across cultures for thousands of years as a way to deepen presence with body, self and soul, and open the heart to what lies beyond the logical mind.
+In many traditions, from the Vedic to the Taoist, the Tibetan to countless Indigenous lineages, the breath is understood as far more than air.
+It is a sacred life force, known as Prana, as Qi, as lung.
+Rhythmic, intentional breathing has been woven into ceremony, prayer, healing and rites of passage for thousands of years, as a way of deepening presence with the body, the self and the soul, and opening the heart to what lies beyond the logical mind.

-Breath has always been a bridge between the physical and the energetic, with what has been held in the body and the soul's capacity to meet it and between the ordinary and the sacred.
+Breath has always been a bridge :: between the physical and the energetic :: between what the body has been holding and the soul's capacity to meet it :: between the ordinary and the sacred.

-You don't need to believe anything for this to work.
-You don't need a spiritual framework or prior experience.
-The breath will meet you exactly where you are.
+You don't need a spiritual framework, prior experience or any particular beliefs to meet the sacred within the breath, because the breath will meet you exactly where you are.
 And with each breath, we return home.

 Private Breath Journey – £70